-Please refer to note 8 for information on pledged property, plant and equipment as of December 31, 2021 and 2020.
+Please refer to note 8 for information on pledged property, plant and equipment as of December 31, 2022 and 2021.

-(i) Right-of-use assets
+(h) Right-of-use assets

 The Group leases many assets including land, buildings and transportation equipment.
 Information about leases for which the Group as a lessee is presented below: